DevExpress/devextreme-documentation/concepts/05 UI Components/Button/00 Getting Started with Button/08 Stylize the Button.md

 The Button supports several predefined color schemes.
-To specify one of them, set the [type](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#type) property.
+To apply one of them, set the [type](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#type) property.
 You can also use the [stylingMode](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#stylingMode) property to customize the fill and borders.
 Refer to the [Predefined Types](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Button/PredefinedTypes/) demo for more information about these properties.

 ---
 ##### jQuery